 So, is it “worth it”?
 If your primary goal is solely the absolute lowest upfront cost per bag, traditional plastic might still win.
 But if you’re considering the full lifecycle, environmental responsibility, brand alignment, and future-proofing your business against regulations, the value proposition of compostable bags becomes much clearer.
 For many businesses and environmentally conscious consumers, the answer is increasingly “yes,” the extra compostable bag cost is a worthwhile investment.

-While some cost factors are hard to control (like global raw material prices), there are ways to manage and potentially reduce the cost of compostable bags you purchase.
+While some cost factors are hard to control (like global raw material prices), there are ways to manage and potentially reduce the cost of compostable bags you manufacture.

 Innovation of Production Process